 Endpoint capabilities: Basic computational software technologies, algorithms, diagnostic models, tools and platforms will be developed that will serve physicians, biomedical researchers and general health-conscious consumers.

 In addition to diagnostic modeling, QLG team of experts in bioinformatics, biology, social and research aspects of aging and aging-related diseases performs consultancy, analysis and education services for the public and the professional community on aging and longevity research, facilitates the communications between the public and researchers on the one hand, and between the researchers and potential sponsors and decision makers on the other.

-QLG is a project of the Israeli Longevity Alliance (ISRLA) in cooperation with Vetek (Seniority) Association – the Senior Citizens Movement (Israel)
+QLG is a project of the Vetek (Seniority) Association – the Senior Citizens Movement (Israel)

-The QLG project is a recognized commitment at the European Innovation Partnership on Active and Healthy Aging (EIP-AHA) within the action group: A3 Lifespan Health Promotion & Prevention of Age Related Frailty and Disease
+The QLG project has been a recognized commitment at the European Innovation Partnership on Active and Healthy Aging (EIP-AHA) within the action group: A3 Lifespan Health Promotion & Prevention of Age Related Frailty and Disease

 The results of this project have been presented at international conferences on aging and disease of the International Society on Aging and Disease (ISOAD) in Beijing, China, in 2014, Stanford, US, in 2016, and Nice, France, in 2018 and other conferences.